SaVe-TAG: LLM-based Interpolation for Long-Tailed Text-Attributed Graphs: Discussion

-While LLM-based interpolation offers clear benefits, it is more time- and resource-intensive than numeric embedding methods.
-Accordingly, we provide a cost analysis in Appendix~\ref{appen_sce:analysis}.
-Despite the overhead, we find the trade-off worthwhile: our framework supports small, open-source language models, requires no extensive training or tuning, and applies LLMs only once during augmentation—allowing reuse across tasks.
-Most importantly, our method consistently outperforms baselines, validating the effectiveness of LLM interpolation in practice.
+\paragraph{Limitations.} While LLM-based interpolation offers clear benefits, it is more resource-intensive than numeric embedding methods.
+We include a cost analysis in Appendix~\ref{appen_sce:analysis}.
+Despite the overhead, the trade-off is worthwhile: our framework supports small open-source language models, needs no extensive training/tuning, and applies LLMs only once during augmentation—allowing reuse across tasks.
+Most importantly, it consistently outperforms baselines, confirming the practical value of LLM interpolation.

 Another limitation is our exclusive focus on GNN backbones, overlooking non-graph alternatives such as MLPs and transformer-based encoders.
 This focus enabled a deeper exploration of topology-aware filtering, but limits the generalizability of our findings to non-graph models.
 To partially address this, Appendix~\ref{appen_sec:experiments} reports results with an MLP, which show similar trends and suggest that our method may generalize beyond GNNs or graph-structured data.